SigNoz/signoz.io/docs/instrumentation/tomcat.md

 import InstrumentationFAQ from '../shared/instrumentation-faq.md'

-This document contains instructions on how to set up OpenTelemetry instrumentation in your Java applications.
-OpenTelemetry, also known as OTel for short, is an open source observability framework that can help you generate and collect telemetry data - traces, metrics, and logs from your Java application.
+This document contains instructions on how to set up OpenTelemetry instrumentation in your Tomcat applications.
+OpenTelemetry, also known as OTel for short, is an open source observability framework that can help you generate and collect telemetry data - traces, metrics, and logs from your Tomcat application.

-OpenTelemetry Java is the language-specific implementation of OpenTelemetry in Java.
+OpenTelemetry Java is the language-specific implementation of OpenTelemetry in Java that can be used to instrument Tomcat applications.

 Once the telemetry data is collected, you can configure an exporter to send the data to SigNoz.

 There are three major steps to using OpenTelemetry:

-- Instrumenting your Java application with OpenTelemetry
+- Instrumenting your Tomcat application with OpenTelemetry
 - Configuring exporter to send data to SigNoz
 - Validating that configuration to ensure that data is being sent as expected.

 <figure data-zoomable align='center'>
     <img src="/img/docs/opentelemetry_java_instrument.webp" alt="OpenTelemetry helps to generate and collect telemetry data from your application which is then sent to an observability backend like SigNoz"/>
-    <figcaption><i>OpenTelemetry helps generate and collect telemetry data from Java applications which can then be sent to SigNoz for storage, visualization, and analysis.</i></figcaption></figure>
+    <figcaption><i>OpenTelemetry helps generate and collect telemetry data from Tomcat applications which can then be sent to SigNoz for storage, visualization, and analysis.</i></figcaption></figure>
 <br></br>

 There are two types of application instrumentation:

 - **Auto Instrumentation**<br></br>
 A completely automatic and out of box experience, with minimal code changes.
-For your Java application, we recommend getting started with auto instrumentation.
+For your Tomcat application, we recommend getting started with auto instrumentation.

 - **Manual Instrumentation**<br></br>
 It involves writing instrumentation using OpenTelemetry SDK and API manually.
 You would need to get a handle to an instance of the `OpenTelemetry` interface, acquire a tracer, and create spans manually.
-Manual isntrumentation might also be used along with auto instrumentation.

-Let’s understand how to download, install, and run OpenTelemetry in Java.
+Let’s understand how to download, install, and run OpenTelemetry in a Tomcat application.

 ## Requirements